aaronromeo/caduceus/README.md

 # Caduceus

-A tool to help me manage my mailbox
+A tool to tame Gmail

 ## Getting started